 Craig also covered technology for the San Jose Business Journal and the real estate beat for the Fresno Business Journal.
 He holds a B.A. in Engineering Math from U.C.
 Berkeley.

-Sue Marek, VP of Content
+Sue Marek, Editor-in-Chief

-Prior to joining SDxCentral, Sue was editor-in-chief of FierceMarkets Telecom Group where she oversaw the editorial content of several FierceMarkets’ newsletters including FierceWireless.
+Prior to joining SDxCentral, Sue was Editor-in-Chief of FierceMarkets Telecom Group where she oversaw the editorial content of several FierceMarkets’ newsletters including FierceWireless.
 She also provided editorial guidance for the publications’ websites, webinars and live events.

 Sue is a frequent speaker at industry events and has moderated panels for the Consumer Electronics Show, the Competitive Carriers’ Show, PCIA: The Wireless Infrastructure Show, CTIA, Interop, 5G Americas and more.